eliannyscer/eliannyscer.github.io/list.md

 # List

-List in python are containers that can store any type of data that you want
+List in python are containers that can store any type of data that you want.

-An empty list
-We can add the item later
+`Example` - An empty list.
+We can add the items later:

 ```python
 empty = []
 ```

-List of numbers
+`Example` - List of numbers:

 ```python
 numbers = [10, 20, 30, 40.5]
 ```

-List of strings
+`Example` - List of strings:

 ```python
 words =["Hello", "Hallo", "Hola", "Labas"]
 ```

-List of mixed items
+`Example` - List of mixed items:

 ```python
 anything = [10, "Hello", 40.5, "Labas"]